 Bottom Line

 Prediction makes the model useful, but monitoring keeps it trustworthy.
-Choose batch or online prediction based on the workflow, then monitor production data and behavior so the team knows when the model needs attention.
+Choose batch or online prediction based on the workflow, then monitor production data, prediction behavior, latency, errors, and business impact so the team knows when the model needs attention.